( Disponible en anglais seulement )

 The Government estimates that the three incentives on journalism will cost it approximately $595 million over the next five years.
 Additional details on these new incentives will be included in the 2019 Federal Budget.

-A copy of the 2018 Fall Economic Statement is available here.
+A copy of the 2018 Fall Economic Statement is available on the Government of Canada’s website.
 We will continue to update our readers on developments on these matters when further announcements are made.